youngspe/taxy/README.md

 ```

 ### `taxy.whenAny(futures)`
 Returns after the first of the given `future` objects has completed.
+Comparable to  .NET's `Task.WhenAny`.

 #### Return value
 The result of the first future to complete.